A geometrical description of untwisted 3d Dijkgraaf-Witten TQFT with defects

-As shown in \cite{EGNO}, Example 7.4.10 and Exercise 7.4.11, finite-dimensional module categories over $\mathrm{Vec}_G^\omega$ are given by finite $G$-sets and certain 2-cocycles.
+As shown in \cite{EGNO}, Example 7.4.10 and Exercise 7.4.11, finite-dimensional module categories over $\mathrm{Vec}_G$ are given by finite $G$-sets and certain 2-cocycles.
 We only consider trivial 2-cocycles in the following.
 In this case, a finite semisimple $(\mathrm{Vec}_G, \mathrm{Vec}_H)$-bimodule category $\mathcal M$ corresponds to a finite $G\times H^{op}$-set $M$, whose elements are the simple objects of $\mathcal M$.
 Bimodule functors and natural transformations between such bimodule categories can be analysed by considering the images and coherence isomorphisms on simple objects.
 It is shown in \cite[Example 5.11]{L} that bimodule functors $F:\mathcal M\to \mathcal N$ between $(\mathrm{Vec}_G, \mathrm{Vec}_H)$-bimodule categories $\mathcal M$, $\mathcal N$ correspond to representations $\rho:(M\times N)\sslash (G\times H)\to \Vect_\C$ of the associated action groupoid and bimodule natural transformations $\eta: F\Rightarrow F'$ between such functors to intertwiners of such representations.

 In the following we do not consider Turaev-Viro-Barrett-Westbury TQFT with or without defects beyond the Dijkgraaf-Witten case and also do not consider twisting by cocycles.
-We thus assign the following defect data: \begin{compactitem} \item codim 0-strata: finite groups, \item codim 1-strata: finite sets with group actions, \item codim 2-strata: representations of action groupoids, \item codim 3-strata: intertwiners of representations of action groupoids. \end{compactitem} The first two layers of data are called \textbf{classical} defect data, the last two \textbf{quantum} defect data.
+We thus assign the following defect data: \begin{compactitem} \item codim 0-strata: finite groups, \item codim 1-strata: finite sets with group actions, \item codim 2-strata: representations of action groupoids, \item codim 3-strata: intertwiners of representations of action groupoids. \end{compactitem} For lack of a better terminology, the first two layers of data are called \textbf{classical} defect data, because they are given by groups and group actions, the last two \textbf{quantum} defect data, because they are linear.

 We start by considering the classical defect data.
 The groups acting on the finite set assigned to a codim 1-stratum are specified by its normals from Definition \ref{def:orstrat}.
 In the associated graded graph $Q^X$ this corresponds to the edges $l(s): s\to L(s)$ and $r(s): s\to R(s)$ from Definition \ref{def:reggraph}.